ishaan-bose/insert-a-good-os-name-here-OS/CONTRIBUTING.md

 * should read the comments if you dont understand anything *comment most of your code if not full code
 * always commit to a new branch describing what you are doing

-# Very Important!!!!!!!!!
-help me understand what the heck is a global descriptor table.